Accessibility statement

 - Have content that is only present in the document header.
 This means the content may not be detected or read out by screen reader software.
 This fails WCAG 2.4.5 Multiple ways

-Date of expected fix: March 2025
+Date of expected fix: August 2025

 Preparation of this accessibility statement